IbrahemSarayrah/reading-notes/Class12.md

-# Creat Charts with CHART.JS
+# Create Charts with CHART.JS

 * Charts are better for displaying data
 * They’re easier to look at and convey data quickly